Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Results

 \section{Results}

-We measured neural activity from A1 of awake, head-fixed mice while simultaneously monitoring locomotion speed and pupil-indexed arousal (Fig.~\ref{f:experimental_setup}A-C; Sec.~\ref{s:experimental_procedures}).
-Single-unit activity was recorded using Neuropixels probes both during sound presentation (Fig.~\ref{f:experimental_setup}D, ``evoked" periods) and in the absence of auditory stimuli (Fig.~\ref{f:experimental_setup}E, ``spontaneous" periods).
-During, evoked periods, mice were presented with 25 ms tones (2, 4, 8, 16, or 32 kHz).
-A full spectrum of arousal states was thoroughly-sampled in many recordings, and either the lower or upper half of the pupil range was well-sampled in the remaining sessions (Fig.~\ref{f:pupil_traces_allSessions}).
+We used Neuropixels probes to record from populations of auditory cortical neurons in head-fixed mice (primarily targeting A1), while simultaneously monitoring locomotion speed and pupil diameter (Fig.~\ref{f:experimental_setup}A; \nameref{s:Methods}).
+The pupil diameter in each session was normalized by its maximum value and was used as a proxy for arousal level (Fig.~\ref{f:experimental_setup}B,C).
+A full spectrum of arousal states was expressed in several sessions, and the middle-to-high pupil range was expressed in the remaining recordings.
+Single-unit activity was measured during passive sound presentation (Fig.~\ref{f:experimental_setup}D, ``evoked" periods) and in the absence of auditory stimuli (Fig.~\ref{f:experimental_setup}E, ``spontaneous" periods).
+During evoked periods, mice were presented with brief pure tones (25 ms, 2-32 kHz).